Two Park Lifeguards honored with Special Recognition

-Like most ceremonies and other large events planned in 2020, the annual Central New York Recreation & Parks Society (CNYRPS) Awards Luncheon and the New York State Recreation & Park Society (NYSRPS) Awards Ceremony were cancelled but that doesn't mean some well-deserved programs & one individual went unrecognized.
-We are pleased to announce the following 2019 award winners:
+Like most ceremonies and other large events planned in 2020 & 2021, the annual Central New York Recreation & Parks Society (CNYRPS) Awards Luncheon and the New York State Recreation & Park Society (NYSRPS) Awards Ceremony were cancelled, or featured a scaled down event, but that doesn't mean some well-deserved programs & one individual went unrecognized.
+We are pleased to announce the following 2020 & 2019 award winners:

 for significant contributions to the advancement of the leisure field and active participation in community service.